Yellow storage boxes on shelving

 Two men managing dispensary inventory

-Look ahead in the next few weeks or even months to see what possible events may be happening that could cause your inventory to fluctuate.
+If you want to know how to stock your dispensary efficiently, look ahead in the next few weeks or even months to see what possible events may be happening that could cause your inventory to fluctuate.
 Maybe construction is planning to block your street for the next few weeks or a parade is coming through your area.

 Mobile Keeps You Informed

-Mobile inventory apps can help you keep track of your dispensary inventory management while you are running errands or need to step away from the shop.
+Mobile dispensary inventory management apps can help you keep track of your inventory while you are running errands or need to step away from the shop.
 They can even provide you with real-time updates on what's selling in your stores.

 Set KPIs for Inventory

 See if you can lower the discrepancy rate of all items by 3% or reward your team for accounting for every single item in the store in two consecutive inventory periods, especially for custom products.
-The more inventory KPIs and challenges you can give your team, the more motivation you're creating for success.
+The more KPIs and challenges you can give your team, the more motivation you're creating for success.

 Consider Hiring a Consultant

-If your dispensary inventory management has gone off the deep end you could consider hiring a consultant or third-party.
+If your inventory management has gone off the deep end you could consider hiring a consultant or third-party.
 Consultants will take a look at your current practices and methods to determine any areas you could improve.

 Train your Staff